-Safe, Effective Sedation Dentistry
+Sedation Dentistry Methods

 Oral Conscious Sedation

-Depending on the amount of sedation he prescribes, the medications may simply help you relax, or they could produce a twilight sleep.
-In this state, you will technically be awake, and you can answer questions from our staff.
+Depending on the amount of sedative he prescribes, the medications may simply help you relax, or they could produce a twilight sleep.
+In this state of conscious sedation, you will technically be awake, and you can answer questions from our team.
 At the same time, however, you will not really be aware of what is going on.
 When the twilight sleep wears off, you will remember little or nothing about your dental surgery.

 IV sedation is very safe because Dr. Healy can monitor your heart rate and oxygen levels during your treatment.
 He can then adjust the level of medication throughout your surgery to ensure your complete comfort and safety.
 In fact, as part of his training as an oral surgeon, Dr. Healy completed a four-month residency in general anesthesia.
 Because he is certified in sedation dentistry, he also has advanced training in cardiac life support.
 Though complications from IV sedation are rare, Dr. Healy is ready to handle any emergency.

 Both of our sedation options will help you enter a relaxed, tranquil state so you can remain calm and collected during your procedure.

 Sedation will dull your senses so you experience less discomfort during your dental surgery.